fsantosvix/databricks-nba-mvp-analysis-data-pipeline/README.md

 - Corrected mismatches between MVP names and player names in the main statistics table.
 - Filtered the data to include only seasons from 1982 to 2022, matching the scope of the primary dataset.

-These updates produced a clean and analytically reliable dataset for the gold layer.
+These updates produced a clean and reliable dataset for the gold layer.

 ### 6.3 Gold Layer
 - Created analytical tables specifically designed to answer each research question.
 - Joined MVP, player statistics and champion data into combined structures where appropriate.
-- Built helper tables, such as a baseline of MVP averages, to support comparative evaluations.
+- Built helper tables or views, such as a baseline of MVP averages, to support comparative evaluations.
 - Ensured that all tables in the gold layer followed a flat structure to simplify querying and improve clarity.

 The gold layer is the primary input for all analysis in the project.